Scybin/scyboard/README.md

 <a name="firmware"></a>
 ## 💾 Firmware

-A ready-to-use ZMK configuration for this hardware is available at:
+A ready-to-use ZMK configuration for this keyboard is available at:
 [zmk-config-scyboard](https://github.com/Scybin/zmk-config-scyboard)

 - Includes keymaps, macros, and custom behaviors tailored for this board.